What are the Chances of Winning the St Andrews Old Course Ballot?

 Month of the Year

 It’s worth being aware that the Old course closes from about mid September until the second week of October.
 There is normally another annual blocked-out week in early May which is best avoided.
-The last week of June sees is St Andrews university graduation week (‘grad week’).
-Returning students and proud parents compete with golfers for accommodation.
+There is usually a week in June sees is St Andrews university graduation week (‘grad week’).
 Typically the university wins this annual encounter meaning there are fewer golfers in town.
 Less golfers means less competition in the ballot.
-Daily strike-rates are reckoned to improve by about 5%, over a week this is worth 30%.

 The Swilcan Bridge